 7. Keep bugs at bay.
 Just like other fruits — yes, pumpkins are fruits! — pumpkins attract fruit flies.
 Setting a natural trap for fruit flies near your pumpkin can help protect your pumpkin from pesky bugs (not to mention keep your home free of a fruit fly infestation!).

 You can bet on it!
-The Farmer's Almanac notes that there are many insects that eat pumpkin, but two of the biggest threats are cucumber beetles and squash bugs, both of which attack pumpkins at all stages of growth, from seedlings to mature fruits.
+The Farmer's Almanac notes that there are many insects that eat pumpkin, but two of the biggest threats are cucumber beetles and squash bugs, both of which attack pumpkins at all stages of growth.
 But when it comes to a jack-o-lantern, your biggest bug problem will be fruit flies, which is why you’ll want to set a trap somewhere near your pumpkin to keep the pests away from your masterpiece.

 Not exactly a bug but still a major problem for people who like pumpkins, powdery mildew is a fungal disease that affects the leaves of pumpkin plants, so it’s only a problem if you are growing your own pumpkins.
 The white, powdery mold is pretty easy to spot: It grows on the tops of pumpkin leaves, eventually killing them, and it can also interfere with how the pumpkin ripens.
 If you see powdery mildew developing on your pumpkins (or any of the plants in your garden, for that matter), there’s a simple, natural remedy that’s been proven effective at treating powdery mildew: Spray milk on it!
 You can also skip the issue altogether by planting only varieties of pumpkins that are powdery mildew resistant, or PMR.